networknext/next/docs/network_next_terraform_provider.md

 next database
 next commit
 ```

+This extracts the configuration data defined in Postgres and _commits_ it to the backend runtime.
+This way the backend operates entirely independently from Postgres.

 You can see examples of the Network Next Terraform provider in action in the following files: